Everton Maceió: Portuguesa

 In September 2023, as the club's financial crisis worsened, Maceió moved to Portuguesa on loan and was assigned back to the under-20s.
 He made his first team debut with Lusa on 21 January 2024, replacing Victor Andrade late into a 3–2 Campeonato Paulista away win over Inter de Limeira.

 Maceió scored his first goal for the club on 2 March 2024, netting the winner in a 1–0 home success over Mirassol which ensured Portuguesa's permanence in the Paulistão and also qualified them to the 2025 Campeonato Brasileiro Série D. In September, he agreed to a permanent deal with Portuguesa until 2027.

 Loan to Mirassol

 On 19 March 2025, Série A newcomers Mirassol announced the signing of Maceió on loan until the end of the year.
 He made his top tier debut ten days later, starting in a 2–1 away loss to Cruzeiro.

+On 3 December 2025, after just six matches, Maceió's loan was cut short.

+Loan to Kyoto Sanga

+Back to Lusa for the 2026 Campeonato Paulista, Maceió was an undisputed starter, and moved to J1 League club Kyoto Sanga on a one-year loan deal on 8 July 2026.